LouisT/MapQL/README.md

 Import/Export
 -
 Please note that importing and exporting data is highly experimental.
 This feature currently exports as json, so certain keys or references may not be supported.
 Any input on how to improve import/export of `Map()` would be greatly appreciated.
 Please see #5 for further information.

 Current (known) supported [data types](/src/DataTypes.js):
 * [Primitives]
   * Boolean, Null, Undefined, Number, String, Symbol, Object
 * Extended support
-  * Array, Function, Date, Map, Set, Buffer/Uint8Array, RegExp, NaN
+  * Array, Function, Date, Map, Set, [Buffer]/[Uint8Array], RegExp, NaN
 * Experimental support
   * [TypedArray]

+[Buffer] and [Uint8Array] are similar enough that browsers will attempt to convert a Buffer into a Uint8Array if the Buffer constructor is unavailable.
+In the unlikely event that nether are available, import() will then attempt to convert it to a normal [Array] with Array.from().
 Typed arrays are tested with [ArrayBuffer.isView()], this is an experimental (under tested) feature of MapQL.
 See [TypedArray] for more information about typed arrays.

 Example: `MapQL.find()`
 -